nkcr/overlap-ml/README.md

 # Overlapping with language modelling

-Code to reproduce the results from "Alleviating Sequence Information Loss with Data Overlapping and PrimeBatch Sizes".
+Pytorch implementation to reproduce experiments from "Alleviating Sequence Information Loss with Data Overlapping and PrimeBatch Sizes".

 Hold experiments on 4 models using the overlapping: